 - BME.1.1.
 Personal commitment to the art of music, to teaching music as an element of civilization, and to encouraging the artistic and intellectual development of students, plus the ability to fulfill these commitments as an independent professional. - BME.1.2.
 The ability to lead students to an understanding of music as an art form, as a means of communication, and as a part of their intellectual and cultural heritage. - BME.1.3.
 The capability to inspire others and to excite the imagination of students, engendering a respect for music and a desire for musical knowledge and experiences. - BME.1.4.
 The ability to articulate logical rationales for music as a basic component of general education, and to present the goals and objectives of a music program effectively to parents, professional colleagues, and administrators. - BME.1.5.
 The ability to work productively within specific education systems, promote scheduling patterns that optimize music instruction, maintain positive relationships with individuals of various social and ethnic groups, and be empathetic with students and colleagues of differing backgrounds. - BME.1.6.
 The ability to evaluate ideas, methods, and policies in the arts, the humanities, and in arts education for their impact on the musical and cultural development of students. - BME.1.7.
-The ability and desire to remain current with developments in the art of music and in teaching, to make independent, in-depth evaluations of their relevance, and to use the results to improve musicianship and teaching skills.

-BME.2.
-Music Competencies.
+The ability and desire to remain current with developments in the art of music and in teaching, to make independent, in-depth evaluations of their relevance, and to use the results to improve musicianship and teaching skills. - BME.2.
+Music Competencies. - BME.2.1.

-- BME.2.1.
 Conducting.
 Being a competent conductor, able to create accurate and musically expressive performances with various types of performing groups and in general classroom situations through knowledge of score reading and the integration of analysis, style, performance practices, instrumentation, and baton techniques. - BME.2.2.
 Arranging.
 Competency to arrange and adapt music from a variety of sources to meet the needs and ability levels of school performing groups and classroom situations. - BME.2.3.
 Functional Performance.
 Functional performance abilities in keyboard, the voice, and instruments appropriate to the student's teaching specialization. - BME.2.4.a.
 Analysis/History/Literature.
 The ability to apply analytical and historical knowledge to curriculum development, lesson planning, and daily classroom and performance activities. - BME.2.4.b.
 Analysis/History/Literature.
-The ability to relate their understanding of music with respect to styles, literature, multiple cultural sources, and historical development to their students.

-BME.2.5.
-For General Music and Vocal/Choral Music.
+The ability to relate their understanding of music with respect to styles, literature, multiple cultural sources, and historical development to their students. - BME.2.5.
+For General Music and Vocal/Choral Music. - BME.2.5.1.a.

-- BME.2.5.1.a.
 Sufficient musicianship, vocal, and pedagogical skills sufficient to teach general music. - BME.2.5.1.b.
 Sufficient vocal and pedagogical skill to teach effective use of the voice. - BME.2.5.1.c.
 Knowledge of content, methodologies, philosophies, materials, technologies, and curriculum development for general music and vocal/choral music. - BME.2.5.2.
 The ability to successfully experience solo vocal, and small and large choral ensemble performance. - BME.2.5.3.
 Performance ability sufficient to use at least one instrument as a teaching tool and to provide, transpose, and improvise accompaniments. - BME.2.5.4.a.
 The ability to successfully teach general music classes. - BME.2.5.4.b.
-The ability to successfully teach beginning vocal techniques individually, in small groups and in larger classes.

-BME.2.6.
-For Instrumental Music.
+The ability to successfully teach beginning vocal techniques individually, in small groups and in larger classes. - BME.2.6.
+For Instrumental Music. - BME.2.6.1.a.
+Knowledge of and performance ability on wind, string, and percussion instruments sufficient to teach beginning students effectively in groups. - BME.2.6.1.b.
+Knowledge of content, methodologies, philosophies, materials, technologies, and curriculum development for instrumental music.